TPT has modern slavery and human trafficking as one of its six key themes and works through the asset-based community development methodology.

 Prayer and action

-Transforming Plymouth Together are part of both Safer Plymouth and the local Anti-Slavery Partnership, which both bring together statutory sectors and law enforcement.
+TPT are part of both Safer Plymouth and the local Anti-Slavery Partnership, both of which bring together statutory agencies, law enforcement, and others.
 They are also keen to engage ecumenically, and have formed a group with local churches.
-It began as a round table conversation, and is still in the early stages, but they are already bringing together diverse denominations with different expertise and outlooks on the city.
+Chris Forster TPT’s Strategic Lead Officer, has worked closely with the police on a range of initiatives.

-Transforming Plymouth Together want people to work together on this issue, and not leave it done to a few groups or individuals.
-They see their role as one of engaging, enabling, and encouraging.
-Speaking on this topic, Chris, who runs TPT, said he wanted people to know that he can’t do it all himself!
-Instead he needs everyone to get involved: “You can empower yourself and God can empower you to get out and engage with the community on social action issues.
-And to support the city.”
+TPT want people to work together on modern slavery, rather than leave it to a few groups or individuals.
+They see their role as engaging, enabling, and encouraging.
+Chris explains that “you can empower yourself, and God can empower you, to get out and engage with the community on social action issues, and to support the city.”